iosphere/ISHPermissionKit/README.md

 Missing support for permissions to:

 1. Remote notifications
-2. Please file an issue if there you require more permisions...
+2. Please file an issue for missing permisions

 # How to use